 California has held the reputation of one of the states with the highest divorce rate for years.
 Decades ago, it had the highest divorce rate in the country.
 Even California seniors are divorcing after years of marriage.
 Cities and counties throughout the state are struggling with high divorce rates.
-If you are going through a divorce in Del Mar, you need an attorney experienced in California divorce law to help.
+If you are going through a divorce in Del Mar, you need an experienced attorney in San Diego, CA divorce law to help.
 Contact Boyd Law for more information.

 Requirements and Grounds for Filing

 To file for divorce in any California city, you must meet certain requirements.
 At least one of the spouses must have lived in California for at least six months prior to filing.
 For Del Mar divorces, at least one of the spouses must have lived in Del Mar specifically for at least three months before filing.
 If you or your partner do not meet the residency requirements, you will not be able to file for divorce in California.

 A California divorce is also referred to as a dissolution of marriage.
 There are multiple conditions that you must fulfill to file a petition for dissolution of marriage.
 The first is that the goal of the divorce is to return each spouse to an unmarried state.
 The dissolution must be based on one of two things: irresolvable issues that led to the breakdown of the marriage or incurable insanity.
 A couple can only file a petition for dissolution of marriage if there is proof that one of the spouses was insane during the time of filing and continues to suffer from insanity.
 You can prove incurable insanity with medical or psychiatric expert testimonies.

 Summary Dissolution of Marriage

 Summary Dissolution of Marriage is a California divorce option that streamlines the process.
 Couples who are eligible for a summary dissolution often choose it because it makes the divorce proceedings go significantly faster.
 You are eligible for a summary dissolution if:

 - You or your spouse meet the residency requirement.

 - You have been married for less than five years.